akonPAPA/taskboard-lite-api/README.md

 The solution uses three runtime projects:

 - `TaskBoardLite.Domain`: entities, enums, validation rules, and status-transition rules.
 It has no ASP.NET Core or EF Core dependency.
-- `TaskBoardLite.Infrastructure`: EF Core `DbContext`, Fluent API configuration, migrations, SQLite setup, and development database initialization.
+- `TaskBoardLite.Infrastructure`: EF Core `DbContext`, Fluent API config, migrations, SQLite setup, and dev db initialization.
-- `TaskBoardLite.Api`: controllers, DTOs, explicit mapping, application services, dependency injection, HTTP behavior, and centralized exception handling.
+- `TaskBoardLite.Api`: controllers, DTOs, explicit mapping, app services, DI, HTTP behavior, and centralized exception handling.

-Controllers accept HTTP requests and delegate to services.
+Btw, controllers just accept HTTP requests and delegate to services.
 Services orchestrate EF Core and domain objects.
-Domain entities enforce rules such as valid status transitions.
+Domain entities enforce rules like valid status transitions.
 EF Core stores the data in SQLite.

 ### Domain Rules

 Project rules:

-- `Name` is required and must be 3 to 100 characters.
+- `Name` is required and must be 3 to 100 chars.
-- `Code` is required, must be 2 to 20 characters, is normalized to uppercase, and is unique.
+- `Code` is required, must be 2 to 20 chars, is normalized to uppercase, and is unique.
-- `Description` is optional and limited to 500 characters.
+- `Description` is optional and limited to 500 chars.
-- `CreatedAtUtc` is assigned by the application.
+- `CreatedAtUtc` is assigned by the app.

 Work item rules:

-- `Title` is required and must be 3 to 150 characters.
+- `Title` is required and must be 3 to 150 chars.
-- `Description` is optional and limited to 2,000 characters.
+- `Description` is optional and limited to 2,000 chars.
 - New work items start in `Todo`.
 - Status changes must use `ChangeStatus` and follow the allowed transition table.
 - `Version` is checked and incremented for updates and status changes.